profsmith89/ctps/_sources/chap04.md

 Whether the client and server are running on two separate, networked computers or both on the same computer is a detail hidden by the abstraction of the client-server programming model.
 And when networks are involved, the model hides the details of whether it is a wired network, a wireless network, or some combination of networks using lots of different transport mechanisms and data exchange protocols!

-**Resources, transactions, and protocols (oh my).** Getting back to the structure of the client-server programming model, a server program is responsible for managing some *resource* that client programs find useful.
+## Resources, transactions, and protocols

+Getting back to the structure of the client-server programming model, a server program is responsible for managing some *resource* that client programs find useful.
 A web server, like [wikipedia.org](http://wikipedia.org), manages access to the files that comprise the articles in that online encyclopedia.
 An email server manages the transfer of email messages between email clients.
 A gaming server manages the shared state of the game and keeps each clients' view of the game globally consistent.

 The signature operation that takes place repeatedly in the client-server programming model is a *transaction*.
 The Python `requests` library hides the four fundamental steps of a transaction between a client and a server behind the `requests.request` function interface, of which we have used a specific type of request in our network program.
 The four steps are: (1) the client sends a request to the server; (2) the server receives the request, interprets it, and manipulates the resource it controls in the requested manner (assuming it is a valid request); (3) the server sends a response to the client; and (4) the client receives the response and interprets it.